navaneeth/navaneeth.hugo/content/post/leh-ladakh-bike-trip.md

 This July (26th Jun 2017 to 5th July 2017), Anju and I took the courage and went for a Himalayan trip on a motorcycle.
 The trip was adventurous and fun filled.
 We were also anxious because we were leaving our son back at home for the first time.
 12 days, without him!

-We started the journey by taking a flight to Chandigarh from Bangalore and a taxi to Manali.
+We started the journey by taking a flight to Chandigarh from Bangalore and then a taxi from there to Manali.
 We stayed at Manali for the night and collected our bike next day.
 A __500CC__ standard bullet, forest green color was ready to take us for the exciting journey.

 ![Leh][map]